 Lemma 4.1.
 During the execution of NCOCTA, the robots maintain communication among themselves, hence the induced subtree creates one connected component.

 Proof.
 Initially, all robots are in the root of the tree, so the claim is trivially true.
-Assume, in contradiction, that there is an iteration of the algorithm that changes the induced subtree
+Assume, in contradiction, that there is w er

 Algorithm 1 NCOCTA